 We are here to help you succeed!
 You are what keeps this contest alive and we hope you enjoy learning a little more about our corner of this beautiful state!
 Don't wait until the last minute to get everything turned in!
 We have deadlines, but will gladly accept entries earlier than the cutoff.

-When submitting your final entries make sure you have signed and have your teacher AND your Principal sign an application form and release.
+When submitting your final entries make sure you, your teacher sponsor, AND your Principal sign an application form and release.
+Your teacher sponsor can be ANY teacher in your school.
 This allows us to publish your work in the final copy of the book.
 This signed copy MUST be with your submission or your entry cannot be judged!
 It can be in .jpeg form but please make sure scans are clear and readable.
+Your original, signed application MUST be postmarked by Febraury 15 if homeschooled or March 1 if you are a public school student!

 We ask that you give us a home address and phone number simply to make sure that we can get invitations sent out for the awards luncheon as well as final awards and certificates for those who are unable to attend.
 Being so close to the end of the school year, we would like the option to send awards directly to the student.
 We will NOT use your address for anything other than official business!

-**Please be sure to read the official rules on the rules page, and for any other questions you can email me at: firstname.lastname@example.org
+Please be sure to read the official rules on the rules pages, and for any other questions you can email me at: email@example.com